Gavoka speaks out about attempts to dismiss him

 December 15, 2021 5:50 am

-Social Democratic Liberal Party Leader, Viliame Gavoka has finally spoken out regarding calls by some Party Members for him and others to step down.
+Social Democratic Liberal Party Leader has finally spoken out regarding calls by some Party Members for him and others to step down.

 The group held a meeting in Nausori a few weeks ago and despite being told the meeting was unconstitutional, the group insisted it was attended by many members and their voice needs to be considered.